varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/getting-started/GettingKobweb.md

 ## Build the Kobweb binary

-Although we host Kobweb artifacts on GitHub, it's easy enough to build your own.
+Although we host Kobweb artifacts on GitHub, it is easy enough to build your own.

 Building Kobweb requires JDK11 or newer.
-We'll first discuss how to add it, but you can skip this step if you have already done this on your machine.
+We'll first discuss how to add that, but you can skip this step if you have already done this on your machine.

 ### Download a JDK

-If you want full control over your JDK install, manually downloading is a good option.
+If you want full control over your JDK install, manually downloading is a fine option.

 * [Download a JDK for your OS](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/downloads-list.html)
 * Unzip it somewhere